jasonbayton/rhino_content/support/manage-bluetooth.md

 - K27p
 ---

-The Bluetooth 4.2 radio on your Rhino T8 allows for the connection of many Bluetooth-compatible accessories, including headsets, wireless speakers, car kits, and other smart devices.
-Bluetooth is enabled by default on Rhino devices, however can be turned off or back on as follows.
+The Bluetooth 4.2 radio on your RHINO T8 allows for the connection of many Bluetooth-compatible accessories, including headsets, wireless speakers, car kits, and other smart devices.
+Bluetooth is enabled by default on RHINO devices, however can be turned off or back on as follows.

 ## How to manage the Bluetooth radio: